Skip to content

 After following protein experts for years and listening to countless interviews with them, aiming for one gram of protein per pound of ideal body weight is the easiest way to approach optimal protein intake with minimal math.

-For example, if you weigh 200 pounds as a 5'4″ woman, your ideal body weight from the NIH is 110-140 pounds.
-This would give you a range of 110-140 grams of protein per day.
+For example, if you weigh 200 pounds as a 5'4" woman, your ideal body weight from the NIH is 110 to 140 pounds.
+This would give you a range of 110 to 140 grams of protein per day.
 Or if you're being more specific and choosing 125 pounds as your personal ideal, then you would create a range 10 percent above or below that for a total of 112 to 137.
 No need to overcomplicate it!

 What 30 Grams of Protein Actually Looks Like